shivambhatoolaul/shivambhatoolaul/README.md

 - 🏫 I ~~survived~~ studied Computer Science at the University of Toronto and graduated in 2023!

-- 🎥 I've been into video editing since I was 12.

 - 💪 I love calisthenics!
-I have most notably unlocked moves like the Handstand Pushup, Human Flag, Front Lever, One-Arm Pullup, and Planche.
+I've unlocked moves like the Handstand Pushup, Human Flag, Front Lever, One-Arm Pullup, and Planche.
 I am currently working towards the Planche Press and Pushup.

 - ⛳ I started golfing this past year.
 Few holes, I par.
 Some holes, quintuple bogey.
 I am trying to break 100 by the end of summer.